Lioubartsev/JuRP_HK/README.md

 # JuRP-HK Documentation
 ## GIT 101
+Git is a version-control program (Google documents for code).
+It enables multiple people working with and in the same files, simuntainously.
+Also, uploading to the cloud = backup.
+### Alternative 1
+Use the web browser interface to upload files through drag&drop.
+### Alternative 2
+Install a client to use the terminal commands below.
+Example guide: [http://happygitwithr.com/install-git.html](http://happygitwithr.com/install-git.html)
 ```
 git clone <https://github.com/USERNAME/REPOSITORY.git
-git pull

 // First add the file to index
 git add <file>

-// Then merge all added files to a commit
+// Then merge all added files to a commit with an *mandatory* message
-git commit -m <Commit note>
+git commit -m "The script now handles the X case"

 // At last upload to cloud
 git push

+// Download potential changes in the repository
+// and merges with local files. add + commit changes before doing this!
+git pull

+// Prints out current status of files and more..
 git status

 ```